JeremyTCD/Mimo/examples/blog/src/content/articles/articleWithLinksToOtherArticles.md

 ---
-jtcd_pageDescription: This is an example of an article with links to other articles.
+jtcd_pageDescription: Article with examples of links to other articles.
 jtcd_pageTitle: Article with Links to Other Articles
 jtcd_date: 10/25/2013
 ---

 # Article with Links to Other Articles
-This article contains examples for linking to other articles.
-It is part of the [writing articles](TODO) tutorial.
+This article contains examples of links to other articles.
+It is part of the [writing articles tutorial](TODO).
 Please refer to the tutorial for an explanation of the following examples.

 ## Linking Using UIDs